AthenaDecisionSystems/athena-docs/docs/Develop/3-Tutorials/Backend/Bootstrap an app.md

 ```
 :information_source: **Recommendation:** *place the 'my-athena-ai-app' folder directly under the AthenaDecisionSystems folder (so at the same level as the 'athena-owl-core' folder) on your disk.
 We provide some scripts that rely on relative paths and they will be easier to use.*

-Copy the skeleton app SkeletonAppHelloLLM into your app folder and rename it
+Copy the content of the skeleton app SkeletonAppHelloLLM into your app folder
 ```
 cp -a athena-owl-demos/SkeletonApp-HelloLLM/. my-athena-ai-app/
 ```